Neil Rosen: Career

 He hosted the popular weekly radio program “The Movie Show With Neil Rosen” on WABC Radio, where listeners get the opportunity to “call in” and “talk back” to a critic.
-He also served as WABC’s entertainment reviewer.
+He also served as WABC's entertainment reviewer.

-For six years, Neil was the movie and theater critic for WNCN Radio, America’s #1 classical radio station, and has been the late-night reviewer for WWOR-TV.
+For six years, Neil was the movie and theater critic for WNCN Radio, America's #1 classical radio station, and has been the late-night reviewer for WWOR-TV.
 He was the in-flight movie critic for The Travel Channel and the entertainment critic for WNBC Radio, Centerseat.com, WNEW Radio and WLIG-TV.

 Rosen taught an extremely popular film lecture series at The New School For Social Research.
 The course examined some of the greatest movies that were ever made in New York City and featured guest stars from each film.

 He is the author of several comprehensive movie catalogs and has written the liner notes to thousands of films on DVD.

-Quotes from his movie reviews can be found daily in hundreds of newspapers and magazines across the USA as well as in many national TV spots for numerous films.
+Quotes from his movie reviews can be found daily in hundreds of newspapers and magazines across the US as well as in many national TV spots for numerous films.

 Neil has written for such companies as Columbia Pictures, MGM and Twentieth Century Fox, and his work has appeared in Cosmopolitan, TV Guide, American Film Magazine, and Playbill.